r0gue-io/pop-cli/crates/pop-telemetry/README.md

 - **Anonymous Data Collection**: We only collect anonymized usage metrics, which do not contain any personally identifiable information.

 - **Transparency**: We are transparent about the data we collect and how it is used.
+Some portions of the data will be made public, such as the number of times a command was executed, and total number of users.

 - **Privacy-First Platform**: We use Umami, a privacy-focused and open-source analytics platform, to collect anonymous usage metrics.